 Jaffa Port is one of the oldest ports in the Middleterranean basin.
-Today this small fishing port is a popular tourist attraction.
+And today, this small fishing port is a popular tourist attraction.
 Let’s begin exploring!

 Jaffa Port is situated on the Mediterranean seashore near the Old Jaffa.

 And here is the map of attractions in Old Jaffa.
 You can see the port on the right side of the map.